CuriousTinker/GoogleOpenSearchAPI/README.md

 ## Installation

-You can install the `google-search-api` module using pip:
+You can install the `google-opensearch-api` module using pip:

 ```bash
 pip install google-opensearch-api